The Supreme Court’s Presidential Immunity Decision

 The Supreme Court handed down its highly anticipated decision in the presidential immunity case, Trump v.
 United States, arising out of the Jan.
 6 criminal prosecution brought by Special Counsel Jack Smith against former President Trump.
 The 6-3 decision split the justices along traditional ideological lines, with Chief Justice John Roberts writing for the majority, two concurring opinions, and two dissenting opinions.

-The 119-page decision affords the executive immunity from criminal prosecution for “official acts” in two layers—core constitutional acts that are absolutely protected, and presumptive immunity for official acts that are not core that can only be overcome if the government can show that applying a criminal prohibition on that act wouldn’t encroach on the functions of the executive branch.
+The 119-page decision affords the executive immunity from criminal prosecution for “official acts” in two layers—core constitutional acts that are absolutely protected, and presumptive immunity for official acts that are not core that can be overcome only if the government can show that applying a criminal prohibition on that act wouldn’t encroach on the functions of the executive branch.
 Unofficial acts are not protected.

 The following is a summary of the arguments in each of the Court’s opinions.